 Remember to check the box to confirm that you have all the legal rights to use the font in your designs.

-To edit a font, go to the Uploaded section in the Font Management and click Edit in the top left corner of an uploaded font.
+To edit a font, go to the Shared section in the Font Library and click Edit in the top left corner of an uploaded font.

 You can change the name of the whole font or specific styles.
 But remember that those changes will affect all elements edited with a given font – they’ll be automatically displayed with a different font or the most similar style of the custom font used.